WolfIsOnline/WolfieBot/README.md

 <!-- PROJECT LOGO -->
 <h3 align="center">MayaAI</h3>
   <p align="center">
-    Maya is an advanced AI assistant crafted to provide engaging, continuous conversations with a personal touch.
+    Maya (formly Wolfie) is an advanced AI assistant crafted to provide engaging, continuous conversations with a personal touch.
     She combines a friendly tone with the unique capability to recall past interactions, offering insightful responses that enrich dialogue.
 Maya's inquisitive nature invites users to more meaningful exchanges,